Bibhuti1221Bhushan/Personal-Arch-Installation-Guide/README.md

 ### Wireless Connection - ( Recommended iwd ) :

-If You Have Laptop Or Wireless Adapter, You Can Connect To Wireless Access Point Using **iwctl** Command From **iwd**.
+IF YOU HAVE LAPTOP OR WIRELESS ADAPTER , YOU CAN CONNECT TO WIRELESS ACCESS POINT USING `iwctl` COMMAND FROM `iwd` .

-> **Note : iwd** is Enabled By Default.
+> **Note : `iwd` is Enabled By Default .**

-In Case, If This is Not Enabled.
+IN CASE , IF THIS IS NOT ENABLED , YOU CAN ENABLE IT USING :

 ```bash
 systemctl enable iwd
 ```

-Scan For Wi-Fi :
+SCAN FOR NETWORK :

 ```bash
 iwctl station wlan0 scan
 ```

-Get The List Of Scanned Wi-Fi :
+GET THE LIST OF SCANNED NETWORK :

 ```bash
 iwctl station wlan0 get-networks
 ```

-Connect To Your Visible Wi-Fi :
+CONNECT TO YOUR VISIBLE NETWORK :

 ```bash
 iwctl -P "PASSPHRASE" station wlan0 connect "NETWORK-NAME"